| Home | Pauline's Pages | Howto Articles | Uniquely NZ | Small Firms | Search |

 }

 You will note that earlier I said the code would work in almost every Browser.
 Javascript is notorious for lack of transportability and many pages resort to determining the Browser and Version in use and branching to different code.
 The code above is deliberately very basic and should work on even early versions.
-It has been tested on many Version 4 and above Browsers including Netscape Navigator, Internet Explorer, Firefox and Opera on PCs running Windows and some iMacs.
+It has been tested on many Version 4 and above Browsers including Internet Explorer, Firefox, Chrome, Safari and Opera on PCs running Windows and some iMacs.
 This probably covers 98% of users (who have not chosen to turn JavaScript off) and the remaining few will be used to worse problems than what this presents on most sites!
-Even so If anyone can report positive or negative results on Version 2 and 3 Browsers or other platforms, in particular Apples, it would be appreciated if you could send an email by clicking on tour name at the bottom of the page.
+Even so If anyone can report positive or negative results on early or other Browsers or other platforms, in particular Apples, it would be appreciated if you could send an email by clicking on our name at the bottom of the page.

-On a commercial site you do not want to alienate even the few percent with early browsers or those that have turned off JavaScript so it is sensible to add some code which checks the Browser version and warn and apologise if all the facilities will not be available.
-The following text in red is an example produced by some JavaScript which checks if the Browser version is less than 7 which should show up for everyone!
+On a commercial site you do not want to alienate even the few percent with early browsers or those that have turned off JavaScript so it is sensible to add some code which checks that JavaScript is turned on and the Browser version so one can warn and apologise if all the facilities will not be available.
+The following text in red is an example produced by some JavaScript which checks if the Browser version is less than 9 which should show up for everyone!
 Click for more details of your Browser If you can turn off JavaScript your should see another message.
+This check is much less useful now that some new browsers are appearing with low version numbers but good JavaScript support and I now use a function which contains some different tests - see Part 2, the Advanced JavaScript Popup Windows for Images page.

-The HTML and JavaScript which produces this follows:
+The HTML and JavaScript which did the tests above is:

 browser = navigator.appName;